-$17 | Free Shipping to US & Canada
+$20 | Free Shipping within the US

 The board features mostly 3-corner chips arranged in circles and rings to form rosettes; these are standard chips with all three facets carved with the same angle.
 One rosette features 4-corner chips; those chips are carved by using vertical cuts on two sides.